Malaysian Sambal Sauce

 Seeding or deseeding chillies?

-- This is a personal preference – I’m not a show off and see no point in bragging about spice for the sake of spice.
-Removing seeds will help reduce the spice levels – personally I’ll leave the seeds in the dried chillies and remove from the fresh, and I’m happy with the spice level (around a 7/10).
-You can juggle what makes you happy.
-All the seeds in will create a spicy version (9/10), all the seeds out a more mellow version (5/10).
+• I’m not a show-off and see no point in chasing heat just for bragging rights.
+Removing the seeds lowers the spice level.
+I usually leave the seeds in the dried chillies and remove them from the fresh, which gives me a happy medium (around a 7/10).
+Leave all the seeds in for a hotter sambal (9/10), or remove them all for a milder version (5/10).
 You decide.

 Serving and storing suggestions